 Saffron is an expensive spice that comes from a flower called crocus sativus.
 Because of its price, you probably want to keep your saffron from spoiling.

-As a result, the questions you may be asking are: Has my saffron gone bad?
+As a result, you may ask: Has my saffron gone bad?
 How long does it last?

 Here’s the deal.
-Saffron doesn’t go bad but it will lose its quality and potency after time.
-Powdered saffron can retain its best quality 1 year past its best-by date.
+Saffron doesn’t go bad, but it will lose its quality and potency over time.
+Powdered saffron can retain its best quality one year past its best-by date.
 Saffron strands stay fresh for the same amount of time.

 Help, Has My Saffron Gone Bad?
 Signs Saffron Has Spoiled

 Saffron doesn’t really go bad, but it does lose its flavor over time.
-The only time saffron will spoil is when water gets to it.
+The only time saffron will spoil is if water gets to it.